SEND and the Local Offer

 - Support in accessing the curriculum via adaptive teaching

 We are a Dyslexia Friendly School and achieved reaccreditation in March 2022.
-We ensure that all of our classrooms and workspaces are dyslexia friendly.
+We ensure that all our classrooms and workspaces are dyslexia friendly.

 We make the following adaptations to ensure all pupils’ needs are met: